 13 Top-Rated Hiking Trails in Oregon

-Waterfalls, calderas, hot springs, and historic mansions are just a few of the eye-catching sights seen on Oregon's best hiking trails.
-From the rugged coastline to glaciated peaks, these prime hiking destinations and places to visit attract millions of tourists each year.
-And areas of interest like Eagle Creek and the McKenzie River are well reputed throughout the country.
+Waterfalls, calderas, hot springs, and historic mansions are just a few of the eye-catching sights on Oregon's best hiking trails.
+From the rugged coastline to glaciated peaks, these prime hiking destinations attract millions of tourists each year.
+And areas of interest like Eagle Creek and the McKenzie River are well known throughout the country.